 In general, when you have elements such as sex, nudity, violence, drug use and vulgar language in your work, be thoughtful, and keep in mind what audience your content is made for.
 Always provide accurate rating information when you submit your content.

-Content made to promote a for-profit business or brand is usually not considered by most channels.
+Content made to promote a non-profit or for-profit business or brand is usually not considered by most channels.
+Also if you have URLs in your videos it's likely to be rejected by Channels.

 Your content should rely on a visual experience.
 For example, a film consisting of only still images with background music, or a single clip of a person talking to the camera, is likely to be rejected by most channels.